wazuh/wazuh-documentation/source/gcp/index.rst

 The data flow between the Wazuh module and Cloud Pub/Sub looks as follows:

 #.
 A publisher application creates a topic in the Cloud Pub/Sub service and sends messages to the topic.
-For this blog post, the publisher applications will be sending Activity logs and Cloud DNS events.
+In this example, the publisher applications will be sending Activity logs and Cloud DNS events.

 #.
 Each published message is retained until it is acknowledged by the Wazuh module consuming messages from that subscription.